suman7802/music-acc-downloader/readme.md

 Using Docker Container

-- please make sure you have docker and running
+- please make sure you have docker service running
-- make sure you are at the dir where dockerfile is present (server dir)
+- make sure you are at the Dir where dockerfile is present (server Dir)

 - docker build -t <any_image_name> .
 - docker run -d -p 8000:8000 <any_image_name>